Virtheon/tic-tac-toe/README.md

 # tic-tac-toe

-It's a tic-tac-toe game, not sure what to tell ya.
+It's a tic-tac-toe game for the terminal.

 # Build Instructions